Tired of tossing and turning at night? These simple tips will help you sleep better and be more energetic and productive during the day.

 Cut back on sugary foods and refined carbohydrates.
 Eating a lot of sugar and refined carbohydrates like white bread, white rice, and pasta during the day can keep you awake at night and pull you out of the deep, restorative stages of sleep.

-Limit caffeine and nicotine.
+Limit it caffeine and nicotine.
 You might be surprised to learn that caffeine can cause sleep problems up to ten to twelve hours after consuming it!
 Likewise, smoking is another stimulant that can disrupt your sleep, especially if you smoke close to bedtime.

 Avoid large meals in the evening.
 Try to prepare dinner earlier in the evening and avoid heavy, rich foods within two hours of going to bed.
 Spicy or acidic foods can cause stomach upset and heartburn.